RCOSDP/weko/docs/deploymentguide/services.rst

       }
    }

-You can basically store in Elasticsearch almost everything, so it also means that you can make searchable almost any data on your Invenio 3 instances.
+You can basically store in Elasticsearch almost everything, so it also means that you can make searchable almost any data on your WEKO3 3 instances.

 Elastic search is highly scalable, which means that it can spread the load on several instances of elasticsearch.
 In production you will always try to have a dedicated Elasticsearch cluster.
 Indeed, without it, it is not revealing its full power.
 Each node is running several instances of Elasticsearch, this unit is named "Shards" it can either be replica instances or production ones.

-This allow Invenio 3 to handle really large amount of records and keep the search time low.
+This allow WEKO3 3 to handle really large amount of records and keep the search time low.
 You can find more information here_.

 .. _here: https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html

 Summary of elasticsearch position in Invenio3:

 ..
     digraph {
         {
         "PostgreSQL" [shape ="cylinder"];